Up for some very strong opinions on the worst Windows operating systems? You’ve come to the right corner of the internet.

 “Windows Vista took forever to start all of the services it required at startup.
 Once it did (which could take 15 minutes), it was fine.
 I went to Microsoft's office for a preview of Windows 7, and someone asked (mostly politely) what the hell went wrong with Vista, and that's what they told us.” — Mike Porcaro, solutions engineer

 Bloatware contributed to the problem.
 Even today, a quick Google search will bring up countless results on how to remove the bloatware in Windows Vista.
 PCWorld argues that there are 12 features you can turn off immediately to gain some processing power.
-From a sidebar with an analog clock and RSS feed to tablet features, this operating system was packed with widgets that were kind of neat — but perhaps not really necessary for the average consumer.
+From a sidebar with an analog clock and RSS feed to tablet features, this Windows version was packed with widgets that were kind of neat — but perhaps not really necessary for the average consumer.

 And arguably, no feature is worth a 15-minute boot time.
 A good rule of thumb is if you can circle the block five times with your easily distracted dog before your computer fully boots, you may have a bad operating system.